MicrosoftDocs/azure-stack-docs/azure-stack/operator/app-service-deploy-ha.md

 - [Download the latest custom script extension to the Azure Stack marketplace](azure-stack-app-service-before-you-get-started.md#syndicate-the-custom-script-extension-from-the-marketplace).
 - [Generate required certificates](azure-stack-app-service-before-you-get-started.md#get-certificates).
 - Create the ID Application based on the identify provider you've chosen for Azure Stack.
 An ID Application can be made for either [Azure AD](azure-stack-app-service-before-you-get-started.md#create-an-azure-active-directory-application) or [Active Directory Federation Services](azure-stack-app-service-before-you-get-started.md#create-an-active-directory-federation-services-application) and record the application ID.
-- Ensure that you have added the Windows Server 2016 Datacenter image to the Azure Stack marketplace.
+- Ensure that you've added the Windows Server 2016 Datacenter image to the Azure Stack marketplace.
 This image is required for App Service installation.

-### Steps for for App Service deployment
+### Steps for App Service deployment
 Installing the App Service resource provider takes at least an hour.
 The length of time needed depends on how many role instances you deploy.
 During the deployment, the installer runs the following tasks:

 - Create a blob container in the specified Azure Stack storage account.